Home | Browse Topics | Family law | Parents, guardians and caregivers | Abortion (“Termination”)

 Does the father of the unborn child have a say in the decision about abortion/termination?

-No. The decision is the woman’s.
+No. The person who is pregnant can decide.
 The father of an unborn child can’t force a woman to either terminate or continue with a pregnancy.
-Even if the father disagrees with the woman’s decision to continue with the pregnancy, they still have legal responsibilities to the child when it is born, for example, a responsibility for child support.
-For more information, see “Child support” in this chapter
+Even if the father disagrees with the woman’s decision to continue with the pregnancy, they still have legal responsibilities to the child when it is born – for example, a responsibility for child support (see: “Child support”).

 Who can I talk to about having an abortion/termination?